-An Incident Investigation Procedure is a clear step-by-step method for implementing the businesses policy or responsibility.
-A procedure describes a logical sequence of activities or processes that are to be followed in the event of an incident and to guide health and safety investigation personnel through the process of identifying and reporting underlying cause for a health and safety incident or nearmiss'.
+An Incident Investigation Procedure is a clear step-by-step method for implementing the business's policy or responsibility.
+A procedure describes a logical sequence of activities or processes that are to be followed in the event of an incident and to guide health and safety investigation personnel through the process of identifying and reporting underlying causes for a health and safety incident or near-miss.